Bottom Bouncing – 5 Proven Guide Tips For More Fish

 Weighted Fly Rig

-If you are allowed to run multiple baits on the line, you can add a heavily weighted nymph in place of the weights at the bottom of the Drop-Shot Bottom Bouncing Rig.
+If you are allowed to run multiple baits on the line, you can add a heavily weighted nymph or a jig in place of the weights at the bottom of the Drop-Shot Bottom Bouncing Rig.

-With this rig, you may have the opportunity to catch fish on that nymph and/or on your primary bait.
+With this rig, you may have the opportunity to catch fish on the nymph or jig, or on your primary bait.
 I use lead-weighted flies combined with a tungsten bead head to make sure the fly is heavy enough.

 To snag less often, I use Jig Fly hooks like the Region Fishing Bugger jig fly that you see in the image above.
 These flies drift with the hook point up so they are less likely to snag.